 "In the beginning HopeLine provided confidential voice mail boxes, and now it's cellphones, to victims," said Mike Murphy, public relations manager for Verizon's New England Region.

 He said that the phones and their technology can be useful in times of emergency and when people need support services in a time of crisis.
-It can also provide victims a link to family members, friends and employers without being tracked by their abuser.

 Nationally, more than 106,000 phones with more than 319 million minutes of free wireless service have been donated to domestic violence victims.
 Each phone comes pre-loaded with 3,000 minutes.